adameyko lab postdoc fellow

 NSF REU Program, University of Pittsburgh, 2018

-CBM/RU Student Representative Councils, 2020
+Rockefeller Student Representative Council, 2020

 New York Academy of Sciences Member, 2019